fkooman/php-secookie/README.md

     $ vendor/bin/phpunit

-## Session Locking / Race Conditions
+## Additional Tests

-One thing we cannot really test from PHPUnit is session locking / racing conditions.
+One thing we cannot properly test from PHPUnit is session locking and racing conditions or deadlocks as they would require multiple "parallel" requests.

-So for that purpose we start multiple PHP web servers and run curl against it.
+For that purpose we start multiple PHP web servers and run `curl` against it.
-Check the `racing_tests` directory for `run.sh` that you can run.
-It should only print `OK`.
-See the `run.sh` file for more information.
+Check the `additional_tests` directory.
+Run `run_tests.sh` from there.
+If all goes well the test prints `OK` at the end.

 # License